mkerrig/mkerrig.github.io/_posts/2016-02-11-projectLuther.md

 So now we have all the links for each alphabetical index, so now we get to scrape... more links.
 This time it's going to be the link to each individual movie page.
-Click on the selector gadget again, except this time from any of the alphabetical index pages, click on one of the movies, the deselect something other than a movie.
+Click on the selector gadget again, except this time, from any of the alphabetical index pages, click on one of the movies.
+Then deselect something other than a movie.
 The selector you will see is: **a b**

 However if you try and use that selector you won't get the best results.
 So after inspecting the element and adding some logic of my own from the cheat sheet I found a better selector: **#body > div table table tr a[href^="/movies/?"]**